Japanese (Irezumi) Tattoos

 Japanese traditional (irezumi) tattoos cover large body areas with koi, dragons, phoenixes, flowers, and wind-and-water backgrounds, using flat colour and curvilinear composition.

-Japanese (Irezumi) artists
+Japanese tattoo artists

 Red Shores Tattoo Co